visgl/luma.gl/docs/api-reference/core/luma.md

 To create a Device instance, the application calls `luma.createDevice()`.

 - `type`: `'webgl' \| 'webgpu' \| 'best-available'`
-- `adapters`: list of `Device` backend classes.
+- `adapters`: list of `Adapter` backend adapters.
 Can be omitted if `luma.registerAdapters()` has been called.

 Unless a device `type` is specified a `Device` will be created using the `'best-available'` adapter. luma.gl favors WebGPU over WebGL adapters, whenever WebGPU is available.

-Note: A device type is available if:
+Note: A specific device type is available and supported if both of the following are true:
 1. The backend module has been registered
 2. The browser supports that GPU API